bajamircea/bajamircea.github.io/_posts/2018-09-17-avoid-too-many-smart-pointers.markdown

 `door`.

-The objects have additional responsibilities: e.g. `house` is also responsible with managing the `living_room` instance lifetime, in addition to it's core responsibility.
+The objects have additional responsibilities: e.g. `house` is also responsible with managing the `living_room` instance lifetime, in addition to its core responsibility.

 The claimed usage of smart pointers in the anti-pattern is to address lifetime